 I list these in no particular order.
 Be warned - nearly all of the authors draw a sharper distinction between "normative" political theory and "positive" social science than I think is sustainable.
-And each has a point to make; they are not just reporting what this or that theorist or position means.
+And each has a point to make; they are not just reporting what this or that theorist or school of thought means.